1982 BOSTON MARATHON, A REMINISCENCE

 *

-Four-time Boston champion Bill Rodgers was returning after a third-place finish the year before, though the supposition was that Father Time had finally laid his hand on Billy’s shoulder, as the grand champion was now 34.
-The real contender in 1982 was Minnesota native Dick Beardsley. a U. Minn. man.
-The previous spring Dick had tied for the win at the inaugural London Marathon, then broke the course record at his home state’s Grandma’s Marathon in Duluth in June.
+The genuine contender in 1982 was Minnesota native Dick Beardsley. a University of Minnesota man.
+The previous spring, Dick tied for the win at the inaugural London Marathon, then broke the course record at his home state’s Grandma’s Marathon in Duluth in June.
 That 2:09:37 was something like the 11th straight marathon PR of his career, and the third best time in American history.
 His boyish optimism and ascending talents made him a formidable opponent.

 *

-The 1982 Boston Marathon came to be known as “The Duel in the Sun”, perhaps the most celebrated two-man shootout in Boston Marathon history, certainly in the modern era.
 On a sunny, shirt-sleeve afternoon — the race still started at noon in those days — Dick led Al away from Rodgers, Bob Larsen-coached Ed Mendoza, and former Honolulu Marathon champion Dean Matthews as the course turned right at Newton’s fire station No. 2 at 17 3/4 miles.
-The Newton Hills lie ahead.
-Heartbreak Hill just before mile 21.
+The Newton Hills rolled ahead.
+Celebrated Heartbreak Hill just before mile 21.

-From the fire station forward Dick throttled up to high cruising speed trying to grind down AL. But Salazar had just enough meat on the bone to get by him on the final stretch down Ring Road.
-Their 2:08:52 and 2:08:54 times were the fastest ever run by Americans and among the top five ever run in marathon history at the time.
-To run that fast on a day when temperatures rose into the 70s and the sun hung unrelenting throughout the course added another inch or two to the dropped jaws seen hanging from marathon fans everywhere.
-Like Magic and Bird, Ali and Frazier, Salazar and Beardsley would be linked forever more by their exploits on that one memorable day.
-That neither of them approached the excellence they displayed on Patriot’s Day 30 years ago is a testament to how deeply they dug into thier reservoirs.
+To run that fast on a day when temperatures soared into the 70s and the sun hung unrelenting throughout the course, added another inch or two to how low jaws dropped from marathon fans everywhere.
+Like Magic and Bird, and Ali and Frazier, Salazar and Beardsley would be linked forever by their exploits on that one memorable day.
+That neither of them approached the excellence they displayed on Patriot’s Day 30 years ago is a testament to how deeply they dug into their respective reservoirs.

-Yes, we are intrigued by the exploits of our brethren from East Africa and the speeds they achieve these days.
+Yes, we remain intrigued by the exploits of our brethren from East Africa and the speeds they achieve these days.
 If 2011 Boston champion Geoffrey Mutai or his kin had been running on form in 1982, we might remember Salazar and Beardsley today as nothing more than a couple of hard-chargers picking up top American honors in the first five places rather than as the legendary duelists that books have been written about and stories told and retold of at runner gatherings wherever bravery and pain are celebrated.
 Both Al and Dick will be asked to relive the glory yet again as they return to Boston to celebrate the 30th anniversary of their classic, and Al promotes his new biography “14 Minutes”.

 Grete’s Bio Sheet